combat writing badge

 UN :

-United Nations, also abbreviated "U.N.", being a worldwide multinational organization, formed in 1945 for cooperation, security, and peace, as the successor to the LEAGUE OF NATIONS; situated on a 17-acre plot near Turtle Bay in New York City, donated by John D. Rockefeller, and operating as a self-governing community with diplomatic immunity.
-Compare COMMONWEALTH OF NATIONS, NATO, G8, G10, G15, G20, G24, G77, NAM, ASEAN, SEATO, PENTALATERAL AGREEMENT, ANZUS, KANZUS, HAGUE TRIBUNAL, LAWS OF WAR, ROE, WAR CRIMES TRIAL, NGO, QUANGO, GOCO, OGA, BELTWAY BANDIT [nb: initially conceived as a superior assembly, with its flag flown above its member nations, this "superiority" was amended during the KOREAN WAR].
-Also, the ALLY nations that signed a joint declaration in 1942 which pledged to employ their full resources against the Axis powers [cf: dissolution date of the LEAGUE OF NATIONS].
+United Nations, also abbreviated "U.N.", being a worldwide multinational organization, formed in 1945 for cooperation, security, and peace, as the successor to the LEAGUE OF NATIONS; situated on a 17-acre plot near Turtle Bay in New York City that was donated by John D. Rockefeller, and operating as a self-governing community with diplomatic immunity.
+The official languages of the United Nations are English, French, Spanish, Russian, and Chinese; with the General Assembly working in English, French, and Spanish, while the Security Council works in English and French.
+See GARIOA, HOUSE OF SPIES; compare COMMONWEALTH OF NATIONS, NATO, G8, G10, G15, G20, G24, G77, ARAB LEAGUE, NAM, ASEAN, SEATO, PENTALATERAL AGREEMENT, ANZUS, KANZUS, HAGUE TRIBUNAL, LAWS OF WAR, RULES OF ENGAGEMENT (ROE), WAR CRIMES TRIAL, NGO, QUANGO, GOCO, COCO, OGA, BELTWAY BANDIT. [v: Moscow Declaration (30 October 1943), Dumbarton Oaks Conference (Aug - Oct 1944), Yalta Conference (Feb 1945), founding conference (25 April - 26 June 1945)] [nb: initially conceived as a superior assembly, with its flag flown above its member nations, this ostensible "superiority" was amended during the KOREAN WAR] Also, the 26 ALLY nations that signed a joint declaration on 1 January 1942, pledging to employ their full resources against the Axis powers and to not make peace separately. [cf: dissolution date (April 1946) of the LEAGUE OF NATIONS] [nb: "The words unprofessional, unethical, and unaccountable cannot be spelled without the UN." anonymous]

 UNC :